briansfrank/proto/test/readme.md

 specifies the series of transducers to run separated by a comma.
 The transducer arguments use test field names:

-    // run parse tranducer using 'src' field as input parse src
+    // run parse transducer using 'src' field as input parse src

     // verify last result as JSON  against 'expect' field